The Importance of Orthodontic Treatment for Children in West Haven, UT

 Once the active treatment phase is complete, your child may need to wear a retainer to maintain the new position of their teeth.
 The retention phase is critical to ensuring long-lasting results.

-At Meyer Family Dental, we are committed to making orthodontic treatment a positive experience for your child.
+orthodontics for teens and children a positive experience.
 We take the time to explain every step of the process, answer any questions, and provide compassionate care throughout the journey.

 At Meyer Family Dental Roy Utah, we understand the importance of early orthodontic care and are dedicated to providing comprehensive dental services (root canal, wisdom tooth extraction, emergency dentistry, and more) for children and families in West Haven, UT.
 If you're concerned about your child's dental health or want to schedule an orthodontic evaluation, our experienced team is here to help.